PlaceAVote/pav-mobile/README.md

  	* Go to Dev Settings --> Select Debug server host & port for device  -->  type your computers local ip address and set port to 8081 e.g 192.168.0.13:8081

  	We're doing that to let our app know that the app provider server can be found in that address and that port, otherwise it's looking for that in localhost.

+### Building or releasing versions:

+* To build and upload an (ad-hoc) .ipa or .apk to our amazon bucket, use the ./pavBuild script.
+Type ./pavBuild -? to see the available options.